oyilmaz-nvidia/NVTabular/nvtabular/inference/README.md

 ### Creating a Tensorflow Custom Op

+To build the custom op source code, we'll use docker container.
+But, to call cupy or cudf functions, we'll need to install conda to get the libraries and modules into the container.

+#### Prepare the Docker Container
 To create a tensorflow custom op, we mainly follow the steps on this [custom op github repo](https://github.com/tensorflow/custom-op), and added the necessary code and updates on bazel files.
 Please go through this repo if you'd like to learn more about the available repos and custom op development.
 This repo suggests using the available docker containers